icub-tech-iit/training-programming-best-practices/TRAINING.md

 **CODE**: See test:testMultiplierFromFile.cpp

 ## 5.7.
 Test c std API
-In this case is necessary write a class for overlap the c API.
+In this case, is necessary to write a class to overlap the c API.
 See file: InterfaceForCApi.h

 **CODE**: See test:testMediaScanner.cpp